oro-oss/houl/README.md

 --------- | -----------------------------------------------------------------------------
 task      | Task name that will apply transformations outputExt | Extension of output files.
-If omitted, it is same as input files' extensions. exclude   | Glob pattern of files that you want to ignore
+If omitted, it is same as input files' extensions. exclude   | Glob pattern of files that will not be applied the rule

 #### Preset